jkminder/pdf-webslides/README.md

     make

-and

-    make install

-to install the tool as `pdf-webslides`.
+This will generate a binary "pdf-webslides" that you can use to generate the html files.

 ### Windows